-Private contractors are responsible for maintaining provincial highways year-round in their service area.
-They repair and maintain the driving surface (such as asphalt and gravel), the roadside upkeep in addition to handling bridge and winter maintenance.
+Private contractors are responsible for maintaining provincial highways year-round 28 different contract service areas throughout the province.
+Each contractor repairs and maintains the driving surface, completes all roadside upkeep and handles bridge and winter maintenance.

 Some examples of the contractor’s duties include: